telerik/uwp-docs/controls/radimageeditor/imageeditor-tools.md

 page_title: ImageEditor Tools
 description: ImageEditor Tools
 slug: imageeditor-tools
-tags: imageEditor,tools
+tags: imageeditor,tools
 published: True
 position: 4
 ---

 # Tools

+RadImageEditor tools apply a specific effect to the image.
+Each tool can have immediate effect, or it cam be more complex and its settings can be controled with the tool UI or the tool layer.
+The RadImageEditor supports a large number of tools that are listed below.

+## Tool Groups

-The tools are organized in tool groups.
+The tools are organized in [tool groups]({%slug imageeditor-visual-structure#basic-view%}).
 Each group has a **Name** and an **Icon** property and can contain a number of tools.
 There are three predefined tool groups:

 - **ImageEditorBasicGroup**
  - BrightnessTool